J. R. Bertuccio

-J. R. Bertuccio (born May 12, 1981) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 2 for Joe Bertuccio.
+J. R. Bertuccio (born May 12, 1981) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 2 for Joe Bertuccio.
 He was the 2003 champion in the modified division at his home track of Riverhead Raceway.

 Bertuccio has also competed in series such as the now defunct NASCAR Whelen Southern Modified Tour, the SMART Modified Tour, the Southern Modified Racing Series, the ASA Southern Modified Race Tour, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)